Conmcdaid22/ARC/README.md

 When you're done with a task, use the "load task" button to open a new task.

 ### Summary & Reflection
 This section of the README file will cover python features and libraries used throughout the Solve_* functions that have been added to the manual_solve.py file.
 It will cover any commonalities or differences used in each of the tasks.
+There were 2 python libraries common across all tasks within the manual_solve.py file.
+These were:

+#### Import Json
+The purpose of this library for these solutions, is to parse json files into python dictionaries or lists.
+This library was used at the beginning of each of the tasks.
+The library read in individual tasks which were then used within the solve functions in order to generate outputs that matched the correct solutions of the transformations.
+For each task, the JSON format of each file was input imported, and the "train" keys of the JSON files were used in order to determine a solution to each transformation.

+#### Import Numpy as np
+This purpose of this library was to be able to work with arrays.
+As each of the tasks involved in this assignment were built using arrays it was an essential library required in order to complete each transformation task.
+The numpy library provides a range of mathematical operations that ca nbe performed on n-dimensional arrays.